j1chou/wi21-cse110-lab4/part1/part1.md

 Conditionals
 17. "How are you?" is printed because the first conditional, (2 == true), is false because true is converted to a number, 1, and thus fails 2==1. else if(2) is true since 2 converts to true when undergoing boolean conversion, same as any non-zero value.
 Since we're in an else if branch, we will not run the last branch.
 Hence, "How are you?" is printed.

+Functions
+19. Returns array containing [6, 8, 10].
+The function "modifyArray" takes in a callback function doSomething, which is used in the for loop.
+For each iteration, one item is read in from the front of the array.
+It is then passed to doSomething which then passes it to function x before returning and pushed onto the newArr.
+After the argument array is exhausted by the for loop, newArr is returned.

+21